Assistant Chief 'Training/Support' Boyd Smith

 Assistant Chief Boyd Smith oversees the areas of training and education, certifications, and Public Fire Education for the West Valley Fire Department.
 He has been in the Fire Service since 1986.
 Originally from Cincinnati, Ohio, he joined the West Valley Fire Department in 2001, after a brief (20-year) stop in New Mexico while serving as a member of the United States Air Force.

-His certifications include Fire Officer II, Level III Master Instructor, Master Firefighter, Driver/Operator-Pumper, and Intermediate Fire Inspector from the Texas Commission on Fire Protection; Master Firefighter and Level II Instructor from the State Firemen's and Fire Marshal's Association; and Fire Officer II from the New Mexico State Firefighters Training Academy, where he also serves as a member of the Adjunct Faculty.
+His certifications include Fire Officer II, Level III Master Instructor, Master Firefighter, Driver/Operator-Pumper, Master Fire Inspector and Fire and Life Safety Educator II from the Texas Commission on Fire Protection; Master Firefighter and Level II Instructor from the State Firemen's and Fire Marshal's Association; and Fire Officer II from the New Mexico State Firefighters Training Academy, where he also serves as a member of the Adjunct Faculty.

 Chief Smith holds Associate of Applied Science degrees in Fire Science (New Mexico State University) and Instructional Methodology (Community College of the Air Force).